Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 Upgradeability
 ==============

-Smart contract instances can choose to upgrade its module to a new smart contract module using the **upgrade** host function.
+A V1 smart contract instance can choose to upgrade its module to a new V1 smart contract module using the **upgrade** host function.
 The host function takes a reference to a deployed smart contract module to use for the upgraded instance and can only be called from a receive function.
-The function returns back whether the upgrade is successful or failed, allowing the instance to decide the next step.
-If the upgrade is succeful any new invocations of the upgraded instance uses the smart contract code in the new module.
+The host function returns whether the upgrade succeeded, allowing the instance to decide the next step.
+If the upgrade is successful any new invocations of the upgraded instance uses the smart contract code in the new module.

 .. warning::

-   Make sure to proper authorized any endpoint triggering a smart contract upgrade as it allows for changing the behavior of the smart contract.
+   Upgrading a smart contract can be used to change the behavior completely, therefore it is important to carefully restrict access to any endpoint triggering a smart contract upgrade.

 .. graphviz::
    :align: center